Christopher Lee (Malaysian actor): Legal issues

 On 8 October 2006, Lee was involved in a hit-and-run road accident.
 He had allegedly knocked down a motorcyclist due to suspected drunk driving, causing the motorcyclist and his pillion rider to suffer superficial injuries on their faces and legs.
 He failed the breathalyser test and was more than twice the legal limit.
 He was arrested and released later on bail.

 Despite the incident, Lee managed to win a position among the Top 10 Male Artistes in the Star Awards 2006.
 In his acceptance speech, Lee said in Mandarin that he had been feeling terrible over the incident during the previous two months, and that he would be responsible for what he did.
 Speaking to reporters later, he mentioned that he had been unable to sleep at times, adding that he was very grateful to his fans for their support.

 On 10 May 2007, Lee was fined S$4,500 and disqualified from driving for three years on charges of drunk driving and other traffic offences, as well as being sentenced to a prison term of four weeks after he admitted to drink driving, inconsiderate driving, failing to render aid to the injured motorcyclist and his injured pillion rider and removing his car from the scene without police permission.
 Lee appealed against his jail sentence but withdrew his appeal later on 28 May.
 He began serving his sentence at Queenstown Remand Prison on the same day.
 On 15 June, the prosecution succeeded in appealing against Lee's four-week jail sentence and the court decided to overturn an earlier sentence of a S$3,000 fine for his drunk driving offence.
 Lee was sentenced to an additional two weeks in prison, making his total prison term six weeks long.
 On 21 June, the prosecution dropped the last of five charges against Lee for failing to stop after an accident, letting him off with a stern warning instead.
 Lee was released on 25 June, after receiving a reduction in his prison sentence due to good behavior.

 Due to his conviction, Lee was dropped from playing the lead role in the 2007 Channel 8 television series Metamorphosis.
 He was replaced by actor Thomas Ong.

-On 12 July 2007, the Immigration and Checkpoints Authority (ICA) completed its review on Lee's case and decided to allow him to retain his Singapore Permanent Resident status.
-However, Lee will be under close observation and the ICA would revoke its decision if Lee violates the law again.
+On 12 July 2007, the Immigration and Checkpoints Authority (ICA) completed its review on Lee's case and decided to allow him to retain his permanent resident (PR) status in Singapore.
+Since then, Lee has been under close observation and the ICA would revoke its decision if Lee violates the law again.
 After the conviction, he made his comeback in the 2008 television drama Rhythm of Life.